How Much Does It Cost to Install a New Bathroom?

 New Bathtub Costs

-Also known as recessed baths, this bath design is very commonplace across the UK.
-Alcove baths tend to have two or three sides fitted against a wall.
-They tend to be made of fibreglass or acrylic.
-These baths usually cost between £100 and £350.
+Also known as recessed baths, alcove baths are commonplace across the UK.
+They tend to be made of fibreglass or acrylic and have two or three sides fitted against a wall.

-Free Standing Baths
+Free Standing Bath Price

-These baths are designed to fit neatly into the corner of the room.
-While using up little space, these baths can add an appearance of luxury to your bathroom.
-This type of bath will enable more walking room around it.
+Corner baths are (also as the name might suggest!) designed to fit neatly into the corner of the room.
+While using up little space, these baths can add an appearance of luxury to your bathroom and enable more walking room around it.

 New Sink & Taps Cost